Sing A to Z

-Sing A to Z is the tenth album by popular children's entertainers Sharon, Lois & Bram, originally released in 1990.
-This album, like many other Sharon, Lois & Bram albums has been re-released many times.
-It is rumored that the idea for this album came from Lois when she and Sharon were window shopping and came across an alphabet quilt on display.
-The Global Television Network had its live-in concert special from 1991 until 1997.
+Sing A to Z is the tenth album by children's entertainers Sharon, Lois & Bram.
+It was originally released in 1990.

 Releases

 The original release was in 1990 under Elephant Records in Canada, and under A&M Records in the United States.
 It featured the trio in the middle with an alphabet border.
 In 1994, Drive Entertainment re-packaged the album after it won the Parent's Choice Award and Elephant was added to the front cover.
 In 2004, Casablanca Kids Inc. released the album but reverted to the original cover design.